 Workers’ Compensation Claim Denied – Filing an Appeal

-- Call the insurance claims adjuster to inquire about being denied benefits.
+- Call the insurance claims adjuster to ask about the denial of benefits.
 When you speak with the insurance claims adjuster, you should take detailed notes about the phone call in writing, including the date of the call, the time of the call, and the name of the adjuster.
 There is a chance that you were denied benefits because of a minor error you made in your application or even a bureaucratic error made by the insurance company.
 As such, it may be possible to correct the problem over the phone and to have your benefits application approved.

-- Contact an Alternative Dispute Resolution (ADR) specialist at the DLI.
-That specialist can attempt to help with your problem, but if your claim is not resolved, you have other options.
+- If calling the claims adjuster does not work, next you can contact an Alternative Dispute Resolution (ADR) specialist at the DLI.
+That specialist can attempt to help with your problem, but if they cannot resolve it, you still have other options.

-- Go through mediation for resolving your workers’ compensation claim dispute.
-A DLI mediator trained specifically in workers’ compensation issues can try to help you reach a resolution with the insurer.
+- File a Medical Request form or a Rehabilitation Request form.
+Filing either of these forms will likely cause you to go through a mediation procedure in an attempt to resolve your workers’ compensation claim dispute.
+A DLI mediator trained specifically in workers’ compensation issues can and will try to help you reach a resolution with the insurer.

 - File an Employee’s Claim Petition form.
 You do not have to go through mediation or other ADR processes before you seek other methods for appealing your denied workers’ compensation benefits.
 You can appeal your denial by filing an Employee’s Claim Petition form with the help of an experienced Minnesota workers’ compensation attorney.